 Also, remember that the 90715 CPT code covers single-component immunizations and combo vaccinations (such as influenza, human papillomavirus, or pneumococcal conjugate vaccines).

 This base code may record for each vaccine that a patient under 18 receives vaccination advice from a doctor or other competent health care practitioner.
 The 90461 add-on code may use for each additional vaccination component t

 Only individuals requiring treatment for an injury are eligible for tetanus immunization under the Medicare Part B program (and additional tetanus vaccines that include diphtheria or pertussis components).

 Part B, for example, would cover the immunization and administration costs if the recipient required a tetanus injection due to an unintentional puncture.

 If a beneficiary requires a tetanus booster dosage for a reason other than an accident or illness, the vaccination and administration code will reject non-covered.
 Therefore, beneficiaries should contact their Medicare Part D plan to determine coverage.

 Medicare covers the cost of the discarded drug or biological residue in a single-use product after administering the reasonable and necessary dosage.

-If the doctor has taken good-faith steps to reduce the unused portion of the medicine or biological by how it will supply, how patients may schedule, and how it is ordered, accepted, preserved, and used, Medicare will cover the amount discarded along with the amount delivered.
+Suppose the doctor has taken good-faith steps to reduce the unused portion of the medicine or biological by how it will supply, how patients may schedule, and how it is ordered, accepted, preserved, and used.
+In that case, Medicare will cover the amount discarded and delivered.